F. E. Smith, 1st Earl of Birkenhead: Personal life and affair

 In around 1919, Birkenhead began an affair with Mona Dunn, the then seventeen year old daughter of the Canadian financier James Hamet Dunn, a friend of Lord Beaverbrook's (it is unclear how much her father knew of the affair).
 Beaverbrook, in so far as can be discerned from the limited surviving evidence in letters, appears to have provided a cover for sexual liaisons between the two of them, and for womanising by others of their social circle.
 She appears to have been genuinely in love with Birkenhead, whereas he was mildly fond of her but regarded her as no more than a mistress.
-The affair attracted the fury of Birkenhead’s daughter, a friend of Mona's, a state of affairs likened by Campbell to the relations between Lloyd George, his mistress Frances Stevenson, and his daughter Megan.
+The affair attracted the fury of Birkenhead’s daughter, a friend of Mona's, a state of affairs likened by John Campbell to the relations between Lloyd George, his mistress Frances Stevenson, and his daughter Megan.

 In 1926 Arnold Bennett published a novel, Lord Raingo, about a self-made millionaire who becomes a peer and a Cabinet Minister (under a Prime Minister clearly based on Lloyd George), and who keeps a young mistress.
 The character was actually largely based on Lord Rhondda and Beaverbrook himself.
 Birkenhead gave an angry interview to the Daily Mail in which he criticised both the novel and the recent practice of Colonel Repington, Colonel House and Margot Asquith in publishing political secrets so close in time to the events.
-Bennett replied that the character was not based on any single person and anyway that it was not for Birkenhead, who had recently published a potboiler called “Famous Trials”, to criticise others for writing books to make money.
+Bennett replied that the character was not based on any single person and anyway that it was not for Birkenhead, who had recently published a potboiler called Famous Trials, to criticise others for writing books to make money.
 The two men, who were both members of The Other Club, remained on friendly terms.